insaf-chaouali/First-_Authentication/README.md

-Frontend (Next.js):
+🔐 Authentication System (Next.js + NestJS + PostgreSQL)
+🚀 Frontend (Next.js + TypeScript)
 Created signin and signup pages using React and TypeScript.

-Connected forms to backend via fetch API.
+Connected forms to the backend using the fetch API.

-Handled user input, form validation, and redirection after success.
+Managed user input, form validation, and redirection after successful authentication.

-Added redirection to make /signin the first page that opens.
+Implemented automatic redirection to /signin as the default landing page.

-Backend (NestJS):
+🛠 Backend (NestJS)

-Set up an authentication module with signup and login endpoints.
+Set up an authentication module with /signup and /login endpoints.

-Used bcrypt to hash passwords securely.
+Used bcrypt to securely hash user passwords.

-Implemented DTOs and validation for incoming requests.
+Created DTOs and added input validation for request handling.

-Database (PostgreSQL with TypeORM):
+🗄 Database (PostgreSQL + TypeORM)

-Created User entity.
+Created the User entity to represent users in the system.

-Configured database connection using TypeORM.
+Configured the PostgreSQL connection via TypeORM.

-Ran migrations to create the user table in PostgreSQL.
+Generated and executed migrations to create the users table.

-Testing (Postman):
+✅ Testing (Postman)

-Successfully tested registration and login using Postman.
+Tested registration and login endpoints using Postman.

-Verified that data is stored correctly and responses are accurate.

-Integration:
+Verified correct database storage and proper JSON responses.

+🔗 Integration
-Connected frontend and backend.
+Successfully integrated frontend and backend.

-On successful signup/login, users are redirected to the /home page.
+After a successful signup/login, users are automatically redirected to the /home page.